camunda/camunda-docs/versioned_docs/version-8.2/components/connectors/out-of-the-box-connectors/aws-eventbridge-webhook.md

 - `<webhook ID>` is the ID (path) you configured in the properties of your AWS EventBridge Webhook Connector.

 :::note
-If you make changes to your AWS EventBridge Webhook Connector configuration, you need to redeploy the BPMN diagram for the changes to take effect.
+If you make changes to your AWS EventBridge Webhook Connector configuration, redeploy the BPMN diagram for the changes to take effect.
 :::

-When you click on the event with the AWS EventBridge Webhook Connector applied to it, a new Webhooks tab will appear in the properties panel.
+When you click on the event with the AWS EventBridge Webhook Connector applied to it, a new **Webhooks** tab will appear in the properties panel.
 This tab displays the URL of the AWS EventBridge Webhook Connector for every cluster where you have deployed your BPMN diagram.

 :::note
 The **Webhooks** tab is only supported in Web Modeler as part of the Camunda Platform 8 SaaS offering.
-You can still use the AWS EventBridge Webhook Connector in the Desktop Modeler or with Camunda Platform 8 Self-Managed.
+You can still use the AWS EventBridge Webhook Connector in Desktop Modeler or with Camunda Platform 8 Self-Managed.
-In that case, AWS EventBridge Webhook Connector deployments and URLs will not be displayed in the Modeler.
+In that case, AWS EventBridge Webhook Connector deployments and URLs will not be displayed in Modeler.
 :::

 ## Variable mapping